avanip650/stepper/README.md

 ## Getting Started

-This project is a starting point for a new Flutter application.
+Flutter is an open-source mobile application development framework created by Google.
+It is used to develop applications for Android and iOS, as well as being the primary method of creating applications for Google Fuchsia.This project is a starting point for a new Flutter application.